OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 # Sideload Office Add-ins in Office Online for testing

 You can install an Office Add-in for testing without having to first put it in an add-in catalog by using sideloading.
-Sideloading can be done on either Office 365 or Office Online.
+Sideloading can be done in either Office 365 or Office Online.
 The procedure is slightly different for the two platforms.

 When you sideload an add-in, the add-in manifest is stored in the browser's local storage, so if you clear the browser's cache, or switch to a different browser, you have to sideload the add-in again.